-Regional Opportunity Initiatives, Inc., (ROI) will fund and assist cohorts of school districts over three years (2017-2018, 2018-2019, 2019-2020) to engage in year-long design thinking processes to better align school district curricular and programmatic offerings with the education and workforce needs of their communities.
+Regional Opportunity Initiatives, Inc., (ROI) will fund and assist a second round of school districts during the 2018-19 school year to engage in a 10-month design thinking process to better align K-12 curricular and programmatic offerings with the education and workforce needs of their communities.
 This initiative has a particular focus on Southwest Central Indiana’s key industry sectors: advanced manufacturing, life sciences, and national security and defense.

 - Every student is engaged in a relevant path to success.